abdullahcancoban/AutomationExerciseTestCase2/README.md

 ## 📍 Overview

-This test project has been prepared according to the test scenario found in case 1 at automationexercise.com.
-The test is prepared to test the functions such as login, user registration, user registration deletion and there is also a nice example of picking random elements in dropdown menus.
+This test project has been prepared according to the test scenario found in case 2 at automationexercise.com.
+The test is prepared to test the functions such as login, user registration, user registration deletion then test with created account and correct email and password.
+There is also a nice example of picking random elements in dropdown menus.
 ---

 ## 🔮 Features